Chapter 9 - Greetings

 When she finished serving Zeck and his men, Horcunt beckoned her to his side.
 Pulling her towards him, he rubbed his age-knarled hand up and down the side of her waist and leg in an obvious show of possession.
 Whatsit felt his anger begin to grow as he witnessed the humiliation of the innocent woman, but just before he began to step toward the dais, he felt Alex’s hand grip his arm.

-Turning to look at the ersatz Chrysallaman, he saw Alex shake his head.
+Turning toward the ersatz Chrysallaman, he saw Alex shake his head.
 It wasn’t the time to confront the Emperor.
 Nodding his understanding, Whatsit grudgingly kept still.

 Horcunt appeared to remember something, and he stopped rubbing the woman’s leg and gazed with frank suspicion at Zeck.